carlyann09/Class-102.md/Class-1.md

 [Notes for Class 1](/Class-1.md)

+https://carlyann09.github.io/reading-notes/Links to an external site.

+A person who has a growth mindset believes that with time and effort, they will succeed.
+They look at challenges and obstacles as opportunities to get better, they put in large amounts of effort, learn from their mistakes, and are inspired by others.

+Three reminders to myself on how to keep a growth mindset:

+-Don't be discouraged when things aren't going well, take a break and then work through the problem.

+-I can learn and get better from the people around me, it is not a competition.

+-Challenges make you better, don't give up.

 1. Markdown is a markup language.
 2. We use markdown to add formatting to documents.
 You can make headings bigger/smaller, bold/italicize words, list words/sentences, link documents and pictures.
 3. The # symbol will create a heading un markdown.